 Grimes has a background in visual communications, which is supplemented by a Photographic and Electronic Media MFA from the Maryland Institute College of Art.
-His work has received research grants, been exhibited internationally, integrated into award-winning film productions, and featured in artist residencies.
-As a writer and educator, he lectures on media theory, communication, philosophy, production techniques, and aesthetics.
+His work has received research grants, fellowships, been exhibited internationally, integrated into award-winning film productions, and featured in artist residencies.
+As a writer and educator, he lectures on media and communication theory, philosophy, production techniques, and aesthetics.
 He is currently engaged in doctoral studies at the University of Colorado, Boulder.

 ____________________________